 I have conducted my dissertation work in the drylands of East Africa on smallholder irrigation systems from gender, institutional and landscape perspectives.
 Most of my research has focused on the Global South and my works have been published in numerous peer-reviewed journals.
 All my scientific work has been guided by participatory feminist methodologies.
 Hence, I teach undergraduate and graduate courses on qualitative methods.

-While most of my research has been in the Global South, since coming to West Virginia Univesity I turned my attention locally.
-My current research projects investigate the response to the 2016 floods in southern West Virginia, stakeholders’ lived experience of unconventional oil and gas extraction in central West Virginia and students’ perception of climate change in natural resources major at WVU.
+Since coming to West Virginia University I have been investigating the response to the 2016 floods in southern West Virginia, stakeholders’ lived experience of unconventional oil and gas extraction in central West Virginia and students’ perception of climate change in natural resources major at WVU.
 Moreover, while exploring women’s everyday resistance to the extractive industry in West Virginia, I am starting a comparative project in Latin America.
 Such research projects feed into my teaching on “Gender and Geography”.

 As a feminist geographer I am also interested in the neoliberal turn of the academia and its consequences for early career women geographers.
 I am currently co-editing a special issue on this topic in Geografiska Annaler.